addap/egalax-rs/Readme.md

 Apart from writing the program itself, we need to clarify some points to carry out the plan:

-1. Ensuring that we do not get duplicate input events from the usbhid driver.
+1. Ensure that the usbhid driver does not try to handle the touchscreen, which could lead to duplicate input events.
-2. Getting access to the hidraw device.
+2. Get access to the hidraw device.
-3. Analyzing the binary protocol of the touchscreen.
+3. Analyze the binary protocol of the touchscreen.

 ### Ensuring that we do not get Duplicate Input Events from the usbhid Driver

-It turns out some Linux kernel module can already handle the touchscreen and generates evdev events for it, but in the default configuration the X server was not picking them up.
+It turns out that some part of the Linux kernel can already handle the touchscreen and generate evdev events for it, but in the default configuration the X server was not picking them up.

-I tried adding an xorg configuration file (put `linux_config/53-egalax-usbhid.conf` into `/etc/X11/xorg.conf.d/`).
+We can add an xorg configuration file (put `linux_config/53-egalax-usbhid.conf` into `/etc/X11/xorg.conf.d/`), to command the X server to retrieve these events via evdev.
-This will actually cause the cursor to move but the movement is completely wrong when multiple monitors are active as the input is "stretched" over the entire virtual screen area.
+This will actually cause the mouse cursor to move but the movement is completely wrong when multiple monitors are active as the input is "stretched" over the entire virtual screen area.
 Setting `--map-to-output` as described in the [arch wiki](https://wiki.archlinux.org/title/Touchscreen) might help.
-But the movement is also very choppy and I wasn't able to do a right-click, so I am not going to use this driver.
+But the movement is also very choppy and I wasn't able to generate a right-click, so I am not going to use this driver.

-I am not sure how exactly I can disable the kernel module from processing the touchscreen events (I did not want to blacklist the entire module) so I just deleted the xorg configuration file again so that the generated events do not reach the X server.
+I am not sure what part of the kernel actually does the processing.
-Also, I am unsure whether the kernel module that does the processing here is `usbhid` or something called `usbtouchscreen`.
+It is probably [`usbtouchscreen.c`](https://github.com/torvalds/linux/blob/a86bf2283d2c9769205407e2b54777c03d012939/drivers/input/touchscreen/usbtouchscreen.c) since others like [`egalax_ts.c`](https://github.com/torvalds/linux/blob/a86bf2283d2c9769205407e2b54777c03d012939/drivers/input/touchscreen/egalax_ts.c) and [`egalax_ts_serial.c`](https://github.com/torvalds/linux/blob/a86bf2283d2c9769205407e2b54777c03d012939/drivers/input/touchscreen/egalax_ts_serial.c) seem to handle eGalax touchscreens only for non-USB connections.
-I have no idea how these two relate, does usbhid delegate to usbtouchscreen, or are they alternatives and usbtouchscreen is just more specialized for touchscreens?
+So I just deleted the xorg configuration file again so that the generated events do not reach the X server.

 ### Getting Access to the Hidraw Device
 The [hidraw](https://docs.kernel.org/hid/hidraw.html) documentation mentions the following.